New Directions in Interim Training for Staff

 - "This was an incredible process and I know it will have great impact on my future ministry!"

-This seven-week training is offered in the spring and the fall.
-The application deadline for the Spring 2020 session is February 12 and the registration fee is $175.
-(If spaces remain, a late fee will be charged thereafter.)
+This seven-week training is usually offered in the spring and the fall.
+In 2020, we are also running a summer session.
+The application deadline for the Summer 2020 session is June 19 and the registration fee is $175.
+(If spaces remain, a late fee will be charged after June 19.)

-We encourage participants to take the course as part of a team from their congregations and offer a small refund for teams of two ore more who complete the course together.
+We encourage participants to take the course as part of a team from their congregations and offer a small refund for teams of two ore more who complete the course together from a single congregation.

 Each week, participants will be reading, writing, and posting to our online course platform.
-There are four required webinars: Monday evenings at 7pm ET on March 2, March 16, March 30, and April 20.
-(Note that we built in an extra week before the final webinar due to Easter weekend.)
-The course culminates with a team project.
+There are four required webinars, all on Monday evenings at 7pm ET.
+Tentatively, these are scheduled for July 13 and 27, and August 10 and 24.
+The course culminates with a team project, with presentations at the final webinar.

-Most participants report spending 3-4 hours/week on reading and coursework throughout the seven weeks of the course.
+Most participants report spending about 4 hours/week on reading and coursework throughout the seven weeks of the course.

 There are two readers, both available through inSpirit: